MP-ES/vmm_manager/README.md

 [![Python](https://img.shields.io/pypi/pyversions/vmm-manager.svg)](https://pypi.python.org/pypi/vmm-manager)
 [![PyPI](http://img.shields.io/pypi/v/vmm-manager.svg)](https://pypi.python.org/pypi/vmm-manager)

+## Breaking changes

+### 1.0.0

+- The inventory file schema has completely changed.
+See the [**inventory_example.yaml**](inventory_example.yaml) file for more details.
+- The command parameters were renamed to be more consistent.
+- The API and inventory schema are now stable.

 ## Prerequisites

 You need a Windows machine, which will serve as the access point to SCVMM, with the following tools: